 Our formal hypothesis, then, was that underperforming Payless stores would receive significantly below-average custom Social Indicator scores, as compared to their nearby, performing counterparts (and the franchise as a whole).
 If this is true, then Spatial.ai’s analysis of social data could be used to help identify future locations for Payless stores and minimize the likelihood of underperformance.

 Conducting the Experiment

-To begin testing our hypothesis, we decided to treat Payless like we would any client, even though they are not a client at the time of this project.
+To begin testing our hypothesis, we decided to treat Payless like we would any client, even though they were not a client at the time of this project.
 First, we procured a public list of the first ~400 Payless stores to close and ~600 locations they did not close in the same markets (in the end, they closed 637 total).
 We also made the assumption that when Payless said they were closing “underperforming” stores, that performance was tied to revenue.

 Then we removed a test set of the locations and kept their status—closing or remaining open—unknown.

 Next, we conducted an initial data evaluation of the remaining stores on our list (the training set) to discover the social categories optimal for Payless.
 Not only is this crucial quantitative data for generating accurate custom Social Indicators, but it also provides qualitative insights that begin to tell a story about where Payless can find site selection success.

 In this case, the following qualities of social media most heavily impacted the success of Payless stores, either positively or negatively: